2,000 vehicle preorders to be generated in four weeks. Founders intend transfer of their profits into Community Pool.

 For press inquiries please contact Alexa Rauscher.

 What started out as the vision of a sustainable mobility concept which was not dependent on fossil fuels became the innovative and owner-managed company Sono Motors in 2016.
-Today, an experienced specialist team is developing a forward-looking electric car that is suitable for daily use, with integrated solar cells and innovative mobility services.
+Today, an experienced specialist team is developing a forward-looking electric car that is suitable for daily use, with integrated solar cells and innovative mobility services, the Sion.
+To date, more than 12,300 people have reserved and partially paid for the vehicle.